markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 ![Header with completed task form](assets/lesson-2/400-header-mockup.jpg)

-We won't go too deep into the magic behind making this look good, but feel free to inspect it in Chrome DevTools.
+We won't go too deep into the magic behind what makes this look good, but feel free to inspect it in Chrome DevTools.
 The key to styling an element like this is using the `appearance` CSS property, which tells a browser how to interpret the element.
 In this case, we're using that property to tell the browser to do absolutely nothing with the element and we'll style it ourselves.

 Our form is all set!
 Now that we have the HTML in place for us to fill out the form, let's jump back into our JavaScript file and make it functional!

 Don't forget to add, commit, and push your feature branch!

-> **Deep Dive:** To learn more, check out the [MDN docs on the `<select>` element.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)
+> **Deep Dive:** To learn more, check out the [MDN web documentation on the `<select>` element.](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)

 ## Handle Form Submission